arskom/spyne/README.md

 Warning!
 This is rpclib's unstable development branch.
 Not only that, but rpclib project is experimental.
 You have been warned.

-Warning!
-The documentation is useless!
-To get some examples, look at the tests.

 Overview
 ========